who can contest a will in NSW

 Otherwise whether or not one person may be regarded as the child of another is a question that must be determined by reference to other legislation.

-The definition of child does not extend to a child who is born by IVF many years after the deceased’s death, nor in some cases to foster children, but a foster child may be an eligible person under section 57(1)(e) as a person dependent upon and a member of the deceased’s household.
+The definition of child does not extend to a child who is born by IVF many years after the deceased’s death, nor in some cases to step children or foster children, but a step child or foster child may be an eligible person under section 57(1)(e) as a person dependent upon the deceased and a member of the deceased’s household.

 Former Spouse of the Deceased